SNair-23/photo-aid/README.md

 - Google Colab is highly recommended to access pre-installed libraries (Tensorflow, Keras, Matplotlib, Numpy, OpenCV, Sklearn, etc)

 # Model Training
+Photo-aid currently is trained with the intent of clasifying images based on 6 binary image attributes labeled in the Wider Facial Landmarks in-the-wild (WFLW) dataset.
 Complete information on the WFLW dataset can be found at https://wywu.github.io/projects/LAB/WFLW.html

 LOADING ANNOTATIONS AND IMAGES:
 1. Download the WFLW Face Annotations